micbay/RaceTimerAndController/README.md

 # **Audio Modes**
 This controller has 3 Audio Modes, providing users the ability to turn on and off the game feedback audio and victory songs.
 - **AllOn** - The standard default on bootup, all audio elements are on.
-- **GameOnly** - Only the UI feedback, beeps, and lap triggers are on, victory song playing is turned off.
+- **GameOnly** - Only UI feedback, beeps, and lap triggers are on, victory song playing is turned off.
 - **Mute** - All audio elements are turned off

 Adjust the active mode from the Change Settings menu.